junosan/Sibyl/README.md

 ## Directory structure

-The script files included in `readme/scripts.zip` show how to train, backtest, and execute live trades.
+The script files included in directory `run` show how to train, backtest, and execute live trades.
 They assume the following directory structure.
 This isn't the most logical of structures, so change them if you want (in particular, `MATLAB` is just a name here).

-    $HOME
+    $ROOT
       fractal-git (Fractal repository, cloned and locally built) MATLAB
         Data (zipped plain text market data for each date) DataV (zipped transformed binary data for each date) fractal
-          DataV (unzipped and split into train/dev set for training) Sibyl
-        src (this repository, cloned)
+          DataV (unzipped and split into train/dev set for training) Sibyl (this repository, cloned)
+        src (source code)
         run (script and config files)
         bin (compiled binary)
       Sophia